Explore Big Island Villas

 All of these areas feature nice hotels, beaches, and, of course, fabulous vacation villas ringing world-class golf courses.

-Also, because they are located in resorts, many of these vacation homes come with optional resort privileges, which can be a real benefit for beach access and other services like day care and dining.
+Also, because these homes are located in resort communities, many of these vacation homes come with optional resort privileges, which can be a real benefit for beach access and other services like dining and day care.

 The Waikoloa Resort, like the others, offers vacation villas, hotels, golf courses, an ocean front area (rocky but beautiful), and a couple top-notch shopping centers that provide convenient services for visitors.
 Waikoloa offers plenty of more-affordable condo-type accommodations, as well as some fabulous ocean-front homes.